-3. In a terminal window, cd to where pythia81xx.tgz was downloaded, and type tar xvfz pythia81xx.tgz
+3. In a terminal window, cd to where pythia82xx.tgz was downloaded, and type tar xvfz pythia82xx.tgz

-This will create a new (sub)directory pythia81xx where all the PYTHIA source files are now ready and unpacked.
+This will create a new (sub)directory pythia82xx where all the PYTHIA source files are now ready and unpacked.

-- 4. Move to this directory (cd pythia81xx) and do a make.
+- 4. Move to this directory (cd pythia82xx) and do a make.
 This will take ~3 minutes (computer-dependent).
-The PYTHIA 8 libraries are now compiled and ready for physics. - 5.
+The PYTHIA 8 library is now compiled and ready for physics. - 5.
 For test runs, cd to the examples/ subdirectory.
-An ls reveals a list of programs, mainNN, with NN from 01 through 28 (and beyond).
+An ls reveals a list of programs, mainNN.cc, with NN from 01 through 28 (and beyond).
 These example programs each illustrate an aspect of PYTHIA 8.
 For a list of what they do, see the "Sample Main Programs" page in the online manual (point 6 below).